 Students are responsible for reviewing their degree audit regularly (the degree audit is available through NEST).
 The degree audit lists the courses required for the completion of a degree.
 Students should also review the Montclair State University Handbook (available on the University website) to familiarize themselves with the University’s academic policies.

-The College of Education and Human Services (CEHS) Student Success Center should always be a student’s first stop for academic advising.
-CEHS Student Success Center advisors can assist students in choosing courses, changing majors, adding minors, and reviewing degree progress.
-The CEHS Student Success Center, located in University Hall, Room 3102, is open Monday through Friday from 8:30 a.m. – 4:30 p.m.
+The College for Community Health (CCHL) Student Success Center should always be a student’s first stop for academic advising.
+CCHL Student Success Center advisors can assist students in choosing courses, changing majors, adding minors, and reviewing degree progress.
+The CCHL Student Success Center, located in University Hall, Suite 1180, is open Monday through Friday from 8:30 a.m. – 4:30 p.m.
 Walk-ins are welcome; no appointment is necessary.

 The Department Administrator: